loglib/loglib/README.md

 - Why not?
 - No need to deploy it separately.
 You can easily attach Loglib to your Next js app, and you can see your website analytics. (despite having 0 users)
 - Keep all your data in your existing database, you have the freedom to store your data in your existing db or your choice of db.
-We currently support prisma and supabase but more adapters and database are on the way.
+We currently support prisma and supabase adapters but more supports are on the way.
 - A beautiful dashboard built with Shadcn UI.
 - Privacy first GDPR compliant out of the box but can be customized.
 - You can see basic analytics like vercel analytics but also events aren't paid and it's better than...